Johann Fust: Witchcraft accusations

 It was once believed that Johann Fust was working for the devil.
 After several of Gutenberg’s bibles were sold to King Louis XI of France, it was decided that Fust was performing witchcraft.
 This idea came about for a few reasons, including the fact that some of the type was printed in red ink, mistaken for blood.
 It was also discovered that all of the letters in these bibles, presented to the King and his courtiers as hand-copied manuscripts, were oddly identical.
 Fust had sold 50 bibles in Paris and the people there could not fathom the making and selling of so many bibles so quickly, because printing had not come to the forefront yet in France.
 Parisians figured that the devil had something to do with the making of these copies, and Fust was thrown into jail on charges of black magic.
 He was eventually released, since it was proved he was running a business in which printing enabled the rapid production of multiple copies of the same text.

-The above story is poorly documented.
-The Schafer article cited has no citations for what looks like an embroidered account of Fust in Paris.
-Elizabeth L. Eisenstein, in her full length study, The Printing Press as an Agent of Change (Cambridge University Press, 1979, pp. 49–50) cites a similar story from E. P. Goldschmidt's Medieval Texts and their First Appearance in Print (1943), and comments: "This story, as told by E. P. Goldschmidt, may be just as unfounded as the legend that linked the figure of Johan Fust to that of Dr Faustus.
-The adverse reaction it depicts should not be taken as typical; many early references were at first ambivalent.
-The ones most frequently cited associate printing with divine rather than diabolic power".
+Elizabeth Eisenstein cites a similar story, and comments:

 It does seem plausible to historians of print that Fust may have alarmed certain vested interests in the Paris book trade, and may have had bibles confiscated in Paris in 1465.
 In general, the church and the Sorbonne welcomed the new technology.
 Until early sources are verified for this story about witchcraft accusations, it may be that Schafer and Goldschmidt were extrapolating under the influence of the Johann Fust / Johann Georg Faust confusion.